St Agnes, Cornwall: Geology

 To the northwest foot of the St Agnes Beacon is Cameron Quarry and St Agnes Beacon Pits, Sites of Special Scientific Interest noted for their geological interest.
-Trevaunance Cove is also a Site of Special Scientific Interest and a Geological Conservation Review site of national importance for ″... the two principal ore-bearing mineral veins associated with the Hercynian St. Agnes-Cligga granite″.
+Trevaunance Cove is also a Site of Special Scientific Interest and a Geological Conservation Review site of national importance for "... the two principal ore-bearing mineral veins associated with the Hercynian St. Agnes-Cligga granite".

 Toponymy

 The original name of St Agnes was "Bryanick", a Cornish name which may mean pointed hill (i.e. St Agnes Beacon).
-Craig Weatherhill suggests it was a compound of brea (hill) and Anek (Agnes) and gives the first recorded form as "Breanek" (1420–99).
+Craig Weatherhill suggests it was a compound of bre (hill) and Anek (Agnes) and gives the first recorded form as "Breanek" (1420–99).

 Neither Bryanick nor St Agnes, though, were established at the time of the Domesday Survey, 1086; the area was included in Perran Sand (Perranzabuloe).
 The St Agnes Chapel was named after the Roman martyr Agnes of Rome who refused to marry a son of Sempronius, a governor of Rome and member of the Sempronia family.
 She was killed in 304 AD.

 According to Arthur G. Langdon, writing in the 1890s, the inhabitants of St Agnes pronounced its name as if it were "St Anne's" to distinguish it from St Agnes in the Isles of Scilly.